 Moreover, if you are a construction company, please note that the insurance industry is not like the construction industry.
 You will not—I repeat—you will not get better results by having multiple agents going out to the marketplace place and flooding it with bid requests.
 In fact, that system will practically guarantee you fewer quotes, less competitively priced quotes, and a lack of loyalty by the insurance community in general.

 Trust me when I say this is the case.
 But that doesn’t mean I don’t have a better option for you, because I most DEFINITELY do!

 (But if you’re bound-and-determined to fetch quotes the old fashioned way…maybe the below ideas will help you.)

 Here are 5 things you can do to ensure the best possible outcome and receive the most competitively priced insurance quotes available.

-- Only allow three (3) agents to obtain insurance quotes on your behalf.
-These three would consist of your current broker, and two specially selected agents.
+- Only allow two (2) agents to obtain insurance quotes on your behalf.
+These two would consist of your current broker and one specially selected agent.

-- Obtain similar lists from each of the brokers you are allowing to gather quotes.
-The fact of the matter is that competition breeds better results, and allowing one agent (even your current agent) to blanket the market is not in your best interest.
-Allow your current agent to access the current carrier, but then strategically assign the next 9 or 10 markets to each of the three brokers.
+- Obtain similar lists from both brokers you are allowing to gather quotes.
+Allow your current agent to access the current carrier, but then strategically assign the next 10 markets to each of the two brokers.
 DO NOT ALLOW THE AGENTS TO SUBMIT TO ANY OTHER CARRIERS.